 Hailing from the rainy City of grunge, Seattle, I first stepped foot in the UK in the bustling city of Hull and from there lived in Leeds, London and now York.
 After spending 6 years working in marketing and business development I am currently using my writing background to develop a feature length script.to bust open the doors of Hollywood.
 I became involved with Film at the Folk Hall on a whim and it is the best whim I’ve ever had, the people are inspiring, interesting and great fun.
 I certainly recommend joining up as a volunteer.

 Originally from the Steel City of Sheffield, I now live in Wigginton, York.
-I have been involved in TV and Film Production (and education) since the mid 1980’s.
-First as a film and video editor in Sheffield, the North East and in London.
-Later as a freelance producer and writer/director and editor of documentaries mainly for Channel 4 in the UK.
+I have been involved in TV and Film Production (and film education) since the mid 1980’s.
+First as a film and video editor in Sheffield, the North East and in London and later as a freelance producer and writer/director and editor of documentaries mainly for Channel 4 in the UK.
 One day I may get a proper job but do not hold your breath on that one!

-My interest in community cinema stems from my many years work in communities around the UK as a film maker, film & new media educator and social activist.
+My interest in local cinema stems from 30 years work around the UK as a community filmmaker and social activist.

-I love film of all kinds but I have a fondness for independent cinema from Latin America, the UK, Japan, the USA and mainland Europe.
+I love film of all kinds but I have a passion for independent cinema & animation from Latin America, the UK, Japan, Africa and China.

 Film is a big passion of mine.
 Originally from Bristol.
 I moved to York to study for my degree in Film and TV Production from the University of York and fell in love with the city.
 Since the end of my studies in 2015 I have embarked on the difficult mission of breaking into the film industry, with the aim of making it as a Producer.
 In the meantime, I felt it would be a great experience to contribute my time toward the expansion of arts and culture in the local community.
 This is how I came to be involved with Film at the Folk Hall.
 I am new to volunteering here, but the people are lovely, the events are great fun and I am looking forward to getting involved more and more in the future.